Gowtham-Sai-Garikipati/heartfulness/README.md

 I wanna admire you in some way, so I chose to sketch your pictures.
-Because "Beauty not admired is a sin".
 They might look creepy, but trust me, I'll get better.
+"Beauty not admired is a sin".

 That's just a first trial.
 It'll be even better next time.